solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 )
 ```

-> `cpu.Percent` returns array.
-Total value is in the first element of it.
+> `cpu.Percent` returns an array.
+Total value is in the first element of the array.

 > `mem.VirtualMemory` return general information structure.
 Field `.UserPercent` provides measurement we are interested in.

 ## Implementing `Data` Module

 As mention earlier `Data` module will contain common structures.
-We need one to hold simplified information about process.
+We need one to hold simplified information about the process.
-Also, our collector module should not depend on gopsutil library directly.
+Also, our collector module should not depend on the gopsutil library directly.

 So far only file we need is `./collector/data/processinfo.go` containing only simple structure